ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/managing_databases_users.md

 # Managing Databases and Users

+This guide outlines some common tasks when it comes to managing your MySQL database and users.

 ## List all Users

 If you need to see all the users currently on your database server, run the following query in MySQL: